 The Commission currently bills regulated companies annual charges as a custodian for certain Federal agencies.
 These agencies include the United States Army Corps of Engineers, the Department of Interior's Bureau of Reclamation, and the Treasury.
 Accrual accounting is used to account for the Commission's custodial activities.
-The receivables are maintained by the Commission, and the collections are processed to each Federal agency on a monthly basis.
+The receivables are maintained the by Commission, the collections are and processed to each Federal agency on a monthly basis.
 In addition to the annual charges, penalty and administrative costs are assessed on past-due bills and remitted to the Treasury when received.
-For fiscal years 2010 and 2009, these custodial collections totaled approximately \$34.5 million and \$62.7 million, respectively as of September 30th.
-For fiscal years 2010 and 2009, custodial revenue totaled approximately \$54.5 million and \$69.0 million, respectively as of September 30th.
+For fiscal years ending September 30, 2011 and 2010, these custodial collections totaled approximately \$47.6 million and \$34.5 million, respectively.
+For fiscal years ending September 30, 2011 and 2010. custodial revenue totaled approximately \$27.9 million and \$54.5 million, respectively.